Y4ZK4Y/notes/git_notes.md

-# Git Terminology and Commands
+# Notes about getting started with git and Github as a junior developer

 ## Terminology: